 Being able to recognize the signs of choking and knowing what to do can help save a person’s life if they get food stuck in their throat.
 This involves removing food obstructions.
 The Heimlich maneuver may be necessary in an emergency situation.

-The process of swallowing food involves a number of involuntary muscle movements.
-Most of the time, these muscle movements prevent food from becoming stuck in the throat.
+The process of swallowing food involves a number of

 First, the tongue pushes food to the back of the throat.
 This is where the openings of the esophagus (food pipe) and windpipe are located.
 As a person swallows, a flap of cartilage called the epiglottis closes off the windpipe.
 This temporarily stops breathing and prevents food from entering the airways.

 At the same time, a muscle called the upper esophageal sphincter relaxes, allowing food to move into the esophagus.

 Sometimes, however, food get can stuck in the esophagus, creating an uncomfortable sensation in the throat or chest.
 At other times, the epiglottis does not close sufficiently during swallowing, which allows food to enter the airways.
 This can result in choking.